raymondllee/rtw-trip/DESTINATION_ID_SYSTEM.md

 ## Overview

 This document explains the robust destination ID and cost linking system implemented for the RTW Trip planner.
-The platform now uses **Google Place IDs as the canonical identifier** for real-world destinations, with UUIDs retained as a fallback for custom or unmapped locations.
-This delivers stable, deduplicated identifiers while preserving backward compatibility with legacy data.
+The platform uses **UUID-based instance IDs as the primary identifier** for each destination entry in an itinerary, with **Google Place IDs stored as metadata** for enrichment.
+This allows the same physical location to appear multiple times in an itinerary (essential for transit hubs and revisited cities) while maintaining stable references for costs, legs, and other associations.

 ## System Architecture